Marykirk

 A rare example of a morthouse is located in the churchyard, built to frustrate the activities of bodysnatchers in the 19th century.

-Since 1996 the village has held an annual raft race in the River North Esk which normally takes place on the last Sunday in May.
-After six years of holding the race it came to a halt, as a committee couldn't be formed to organise it.
-Then in 2009 a committee formed and the raft race started once again.
-It still continues, and Marykirk holds its raft race on the third Sunday of May each year.
+From 1996-2002, and then 2009-2019 the village has held an annual raft race in the River North Esk.
+It could not restart after some preventative work was done on the railway bridge, making it too dangerous for the raft race to proceed.

-Marykirk was also the site of the world's first electricity-generating wind turbine, built by James Blyth to light his summer residence in the village.
+Marykirk was also the site of the world's first electricity-generating wind turbine, built by James Blyth in 1887 to light his summer residence in the village.

 Up until the end of July 2010, the village also had its own amateur weather station.